 11. Fear of being dumped again

-If you are carrying emotional scars from the past relationship then this fear is inevitable.
+If you are carrying emotional scars from a past relationship, then this fear is inevitable.
 But how you deal with this feeling is entirely your call.
-If you let it engulf you then you will never be able to form a strong foundation for your new relationship.
+If you let it engulf you, then you will never be able to form a strong foundation for your new relationship.
 Let go of the past and move on.
 Enjoy your present.

 12. You are not okay with physical intimacy

-When becoming physically intimate with your current partner, it keeps reminding you of your past relationship and you avoid such intimacy through lame excuses; then there is definitely something wrong.
+If becoming physically intimate with your current partner keeps reminding you of your past relationship and you avoid such intimacy through lame excuses, then there is definitely something wrong.

 You are scared of getting close to your partner because of your past experiences, which is fair to neither of you.
 You can look towards building intimacy starting with non-sexual touches.

 If you are someone who notices these signs in yourself, then it is advised that you remain positive and work towards making your present relationship a success.
-To learn and to heal from the perils of the past is what will make you and your relationship stronger.
+Learning and healing from the perils of the past are what will make you and your relationship stronger.

 Should Couples Talk About Past Relationships?

 Make a conscious effort not to bring up the past.
-If you walk into a coffee shop that you had been to before with your ex you really don’t immediately need to supply this information to your current partner.
-Do you?
+If you walk into a coffee shop that you had been to before with your ex you don’t really need to supply this information to your current partner right then and there, do you?

 You should stop immediately.
-If you can’t, see a counsellor and process your feelings.
-They would be able to tell you how to put an end to this habit of delving into past mistakes, if you can’t figure it out yourself.
+If you can’t, see a counselor and process your feelings.
+They would be able to tell you how to put an end to this habit of delving into past mistakes if you can’t figure it out yourself.